 Process & Materials

-- Drying: Because clay shrinks about 6% as it dries, all of the components of a single piece, large & small or thick & thin, must dry evenly to prevent cracking and minimize warping.
+Drying: Because clay shrinks about 6% as it dries (and another 6% while firing), all of the components of a single piece, large & small or thick & thin, must dry evenly to prevent cracking and minimize warping.
 To ensure even drying there is a lot of ‘babysitting’ (propping, flipping, covering etc).
 This step cannot be rushed and large pieces can take several weeks to dry while flat pieces must be watched carefully to ensure the air gets to the both sides evenly or warping will occur.

-- Apply White Surface: Once the work completely dry (greenware) the unfired piece is in it's most fragile state.
-Pieces are then dipped & painted with multiple layers of a white clay-based material that we mix at the studio.
+White Surface: When the pieces are completely dry (called greenware) they are in their most fragile state.
+The clay body I use fires to a toasty brown, and at this point it is dipped & painted with multiple layers of a white clay-based material that is mixed at the studio.

-- Glaze Firing: Once the work is painted and/or glazed it is loaded and fired in the gas kiln and fired to 2350 degrees.
+Glaze Firing: Once the work is painted and/or glazed it is loaded into the gas kiln and fired to 2350 degrees.
 Gas firings are a 4 day cycle. i.e If we load Monday the kiln pilots overnight, fires Tuesday, cools Wednesday and unloads on Thursday.

-- Packing & Shipping: We try to be as eco-friendly in the studio wherever possible.
-Starch peanuts are used for ALL shipping & cardboard is recycled.
+Packing & Shipping: We try to be as eco-friendly in the studio wherever possible.
+Starch peanuts are used for ALL shipping & cardboard is recycled at the studio.
 Bubble wrap is our friend & foe, pink tape is eye candy.

-- Images: All images are painted by hand and fired in a reduction fired gas kiln
+Images: All images are painted by hand with glaze and/or underglaze

 The clay body is an East Coast stoneware with plenty of grog and iron that is fired to Cone 10 (2350 Degrees) in an atmospheric gas reduction firing.
 In it’s raw state it fires to a deep toasty brown.